CIERA-Northwestern/Master-Dash/README.md

 Instructions are provided below for various levels of usage.
 Even if you have never edited code before, the goal of the instructions in [Level 2](#level-2-using-the-dashboard-on-your-computer) is for you to run the dashboard on your computer.
 On the other end of things, if you are comfortable with routine use of git, code testing, etc., then jump to [Level 4](#level-4-significant-customization-and-editing) to get an overview of how the dashboard works and what you might want to edit.
-To update the dashboard, jump to Level 1: Updating the Configuration and Data](#level-1-updating-the-configuration-and-data).
+To update the dashboard, jump to Level 1: Updating the Configuration and Data[Level 1](#level-1-updating-the-configuration-and-data).

 ## Table of Contents